 There are different ways to set up your headboard.

 At Bedstar, we sell floor-standing headboard furniture and strutted ones.

-These are a common headboard and come with struts that allow you to fix the headboard onto the back of the bed.
+These are common headboards and come with struts that allow you to fix the headboard onto the bed’s back.
 All you have to do is line the holes in the struts up with the pre-drilled holes at the top end of the bed and bolt on the headboard.
 You can also adjust the position of the headboard upwards or downwards to suit your needs.

 These headboards stand on the floor and you just attach them to the bed.
 They tend to have a slot in the main body of the headboard and the bolts go through it.
 Since they have a fixed height, you have to be more careful when choosing them.

 When looking for a new headboard, you might also come across wall-mounted ones, which you’re more likely to buy if you’re installing a fitted wardrobe into your bedroom.
 Wall-mounted headboards use hidden fittings to connect to the wall.
-They depend a little less on the fittings of the bed itself, so there are fewer problems with sizing a wall-mounted headboard.
+They depend a little less on the bed’s fittings, so there are fewer problems with sizing a wall-mounted headboard.

 Depending on your reasons for buying the headboard and what you want to achieve with your headboard, you should choose a different material.
 Headboards tend to come in three main types of material: